 FAA began this program in 1989 with three States: Illinois, Missouri, and North Carolina.
 AIR-21 authorized up to 10 States to participate.
 Title 49 United States Code Section 47128 contains program requirements.

 - Draft AC 150/5000-XX, State Block Grant Program (added 12/3/2015)

 This AC provides guidance for application to and implementation of the State Block Grant Program (SBGP).
-Comments requested by January 4, 2016.
+The comment deadline for this draft was extended to February 5, 2016, and the due date for implementation plans to April 1, 2016.

 - New Hampshire

 - Airport Improvement Program (AIP)

 See Chapter 6, Section 2, for details.

 - FAA Review of Construction Plans and Specifications for AIP Funded Projects (PDF) (added 9/23/2016)